 Pricing structures vary widely.
 Look beyond the headline number for hidden costs and licence flexibility:

 Both platforms offer monthly and annual billing with no setup costs.
 The significant difference lies in Zephyr’s requirement for an active Jira licence for every user.
-Pricing tiers are based on total Jira user count rather than actual testers, meaning teams pay for users who never open Zephyr at all. aqua offers free Guest licences for read-only access.
-It also provides Scout licences at ā¬5/month for manual testers, keeping costs lower for teams with mixed user types.
+Pricing tiers are based on total Jira user count rather than actual testers, meaning teams pay for users who never open Zephyr at all. aqua offers free Guest licences for read-only access and a Test Runner DEV licence at 19 EUR/month for developers who only execute tests, keeping costs lower for teams with mixed user types.

 Deployment flexibility matters, especially in regulated industries where on-premise or private cloud is non-negotiable: